 I speak most sincere prayers for the daughter of George Floyd.
 I pray her path leads her into a world where her daddy changes the world.

-I mourn him and every African who died on this wretched piece of land in the name of democracy.
+I mourn him and every African who died on this piece of land in the name of democracy.

 I mourn for Black America because change is hard.
 Change is dangerous.
 We remember that we have died for far less than equality.
 If we remain righteous, death is deliverance into the hands of God.
 Find the strength in your soul and demand that change comes to America.
 I mourn the loss of America, but I cry with tears in one eye.
-The other must remain open just in case misguided white justice picks me next time.
+The other must remain open just in case misguided white justice picks me next.

 I have to remind myself that America was never America to us.